johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 The following improvements have been implemented:

+- Updated tooltips for KPI cards in the `OverviewDataView` component to provide clearer context and definitions for the metrics.
+- Enhanced the `tooltipFormatter` prop in the `ReusableChart` component to display more detailed information in chart tooltips, including exact values, date ranges, and period-over-period comparisons.
+- Improved the visual indicators for sorting in the `MetricsDataTable` component, making it clearer which columns are sorted and in what direction.
+- Implemented more detailed progress messages and a progress bar in the `GenericCsvDataMapper` and `OverviewTab` components to provide more granular feedback during CSV file parsing and data processing.
+- Added a loading indicator to the `OverviewTab` component to show the status of the upload, parsing, and processing stages.

+The following improvements have been implemented:

 - The dashboard now loads sample data from `src/data/sample-data.json` when no CSV file is uploaded.
 - The average clicks KPI is now calculated correctly in the `OverviewDataView` component.
 - The `DashboardHeader` and `OverviewTab` components have been extracted into separate files.